PySimpleGUI/PySimpleGUI/readme_creator/2_readme.md

 ### `window.read()` return values from Table Element

-The values returned from a `Window.Read` call for the Table Element are a list of row numbers that are currently highlighted.
+The values returned from a `Window.read` call for the Table Element are a list of row numbers that are currently highlighted.

 ### The Qt `Table.Get()` call